greg-raven/Department-21/_drafts/funnies.md

 Finally the walls opened up again and a gorgeous, voluptuous 24 year old blonde woman stepped out.

-The father, not taking his eyes off the young woman, said quietly to his son… "Go get your mother."
+The father, not taking his eyes off the young woman, said quietly to his son...
+"Go get your mother."

 ------